The NSW Central Murray Forests Ramsar site is near Deniliquin in south-western New South Wales.

 Changes in the water regimes have caused a reduction in the frequency and length of spring wetland inundation in all three forests and an alteration to the seasonality of inundation in Millewa Forests.

-The Office of Environment and Heritage is working with the Commonwealth to improve the water regimes in these forests.
+The Department of Planning, Industry and Environment is working with the Australian Government to improve water regimes in these forests.